nbailey20/HACC/README.md

 * Support service/name prefixes properly for rotate action
 * Support for different password types, e.g. base64, random, xkcd
 * Add confirmation before installing vault, but show how many components are setup first
-* Optional (via hacc var) check for latest client version in github, upgrade if not - use brew/windows thing instead?
 * Configuration bool to indicate whether previous HACC client versions should be cleaned up from system
 * Reduce args passed to funcs to only necessary values
 * Option for AWS-managed SSM KMS key for completely free Vault